arirawr/sentiment-bear/750WORDS.md

     `npm install`

-5. Update the `entriesDir` constant in `750words.js` to `./750words`, or whatever directory you saved your entires to in step 3.

-6. Create results directory.

-    `mkdir results`
+5. Copy your 750 Words entries into `inputs/750words`.

-7. Run the sentiment analysis
+6. Run the sentiment analysis

     `node 750words.js`

-7. Your output will be in `results/750words.csv` and `results/750words.json`.
+7. Your output will be in `results/750words.csv`.